 Part of Muskegon County is a nonattainment area for the 2015 ozone NAAQS and the whole county is a conformity area for the 1997 ozone NAAQS.
-The larger conformity is used as the analysis area for both standards, and hereafter referred to as the Muskegon County nonattainment area.
+The western portion of Muskegon County did a qualitative analysis, which aligned with the 2015 ozone nonattainment area, requiring emission modeling.
+The remaining eastern half of the county utilized a quantitative analysis where no emission modeling was performed.
+This process is referred to as a Determination Report for the 1997 ozone NAAQS.
 The MPO within the boundary is part of the West Michigan Metropolitan Transportation Planning Program (WestPlan).

-The staff of WestPlan found that the MTP and the 2026-2029 TIP all conform to the SIP for the 2015 and 1997 ozone standards based on the results of the Air Quality Conformity Analysis for Muskegon County, Michigan Nonattainment Area document dated April 2025.
+The staff of WestPlan found that the MTP and the 2026-2029 TIP all conform to the SIP for the 2015 and

+1997 ozone standards based on the results of the Air Quality Conformity Analysis for Muskegon County, Michigan Nonattainment Area document dated April 2025.
 This conformity analysis report makes the determination that Muskegon County portion of the MPO's transportation plan and programs satisfy all applicable criteria and procedures in the conformity regulations.
 The conformity analysis document was subject to a public comment period from April 15 to May 21, 2025, and is pending review and approval by FHWA regarding determination.
 MITC-IAWG consultation documentation for the WestPlan MPO included in the appendices.